diegomezg/devops-trainee-program/11 - Terraform/04_basic_aws_infra.md

     - `aws_vpc`, `aws_subnet`, `aws_route_table`, `aws_internet_gateway`, `aws_route_table_association` and `aws_route` in `vpc`
     - Keep the `Provider` and `aws_instance` in `main.tf` file

 5. In main.tf call the modules and then insert the required values in the aws_instance.
 To call these values you'll need to use the outputs inside each modules directory

+##### Expected deliverables

+You have to be able to reach the server in port 22 using the public IP assigned to the instance after launch